ASalad42/Terraform/README.md

 - The current state is the actual state of a resource that is currently deployed i.e t2.medium
 - Terraform tries to ensure that the deployed infrastructure is based on the desired state.
 If there is a difference between the two, terraform plan presents a description of the changes necessary to achieve the desired state.
 - then terraform apply changes back to desired i.e from t2.medium to t2.micro and change visible on aws console!
+- in config file, recommended to detail all the key things you need for your resource (so always matches your desired state) and whatever you specifiy here will be part of the desired state so if any changes occour here.
+Terraform plan will not show you details to revert this change.